FourierFlows/FourierFlows.jl/docs/src/contributing.md

 * Implement a new feature (e.g., a new diagnostic into a module).

-If you're interested in working on something, let us know by commenting on existing issues or by opening a new issue.
+If you're interested in working on something, let us know by commenting on an existing issue or by opening a new issue.
 This is to make sure no one else is working on the same issue and so we can help and guide you in case there is anything you need to know beforehand.

 ## Ground Rules